rileydakota/aws-s3-threat-data-aggregator/README.md

 The construct requires the following parameters:
 - Bucket: expects an AWS-CDK [Bucket](https://docs.aws.amazon.com/cdk/api/latest/docs/@aws-cdk_aws-s3.Bucket.html) object
 - DataSourceUrl: This is the URL where the data is located
 - DataSourceName: The name of the data source.
-This will be used an a prefix for the key of the file in S3
+This will be used an a prefix for the key of the file in S3, as well as to properly restrict the privileges of the IAM Role for each function to only the required S3 Prefixes
-- Interval: expects an enum (exported from the construct file).
+- Interval: expects an Interval enum (exported from the construct file).
 Supports specifying Hourly, Daily, Weekly, or Monthly data collection intervals

+## To-Do